zalando/postgres-operator/docs/reference/cluster_manifest.md

 These parameters are grouped directly under  the `spec` key in the manifest.

 * **teamId**
   name of the team the cluster belongs to.
-Changing it after the cluster creation is not supported.
 Required field.

 * **numberOfInstances**
   total number of  instances for a given cluster.
 The operator parameters